Jesus and His followers

 Eucharist of the Apostolic time

 The lack of information does not allow us to reconstruct the order of the apostolic Eucharistic assemblies completely.
-In this respect, one must be extremely careful not to stylize in the direction that is desirable for oneself that is not agreed upon by the writers of the New Testament books.
+In this respect, one must be extremely careful not to stylize in the direction that is desirable for oneself and that is not agreed upon by the writers of the New Testament books.
 Keep in mind the following: